gustybear/website_academic/content/project/mentor/2021_spring_seoty_willy_chang/index.md

 ---
 # Documentation: https://wowchemy.com/docs/managing-content/

-title: "HCES Student Engineer of the Year THE (SEOTY), Fall 2020"
+title: "HCES Student Engineer of the Year THE (SEOTY), Spring 2021"

 subtitle: "Willy Chang"

-summary: "Congratulation to Willy Chang (left first) to be awarded the 2021 Hawaii Council of Engineering Societies (HCES) student engineer of the year (SEOTY)."
+summary: "Congratulation to **Willy Chang** (left first) to be awarded the 2021 Hawaii Council of Engineering Societies (HCES) student engineer of the year (SEOTY)."

 date: 2021-02-01T11:28:23-10:00